unixjazz/bigdot/README.md

 ### Micropython support

-__Coming up!__
+_Coming up!_

-## Prototyping and Testing
+## Prototyping

 If you do not have a Big Dot board at hand, you can use a SAML21 Xplained board for testing purposes.
-The information on how to flash the bootloader we use for Big Dot can be found in the [testing directory](testing/README.md).
-For your convenience, we included pre-compiled firmware files in this repo as well.
+The information on how to flash the bootloader we use can be found in the [bootloader directory](bootloader/README.md).
+For your convenience, we also included pre-compiled firmware files in this repo as well.

 ## Project info